 An efficient way to store and transport energy.

-In a first-of-its-kind project for Alberta, ATCO is now delivering a blend of natural gas containing five per cent hydrogen by volume into a subsection of the Fort Saskatchewan natural gas distribution system.
+In a first-of-its-kind project for Alberta, ATCO began delivering a blend of natural gas containing five per cent hydrogen by volume into a subsection of the Fort Saskatchewan natural gas distribution system.
 As of October 26, 2022, about 2,100 customers became the first in the province to use hydrogen-blended natural gas to safely, and reliably fuel their homes and businesses.
 Importantly, because the combustion of hydrogen emits only water, this project will reduce the greenhouse gas (GHG) intensity of the associated natural gas stream.

 Hydrogen blending is becoming popular in advanced economies around the world, including Australia, where ATCO’s Jandakot Operations Centre in Perth will soon be blending hydrogen into the gas distribution networks.
 Clean Energy Innovation Hub is generating hydrogen energy using solar power and delivering it through the existing gas network.

 The hydrogen needed for the Fort Saskatchewan project will soon be produced through electrolysis at our nearby Gate 5 facility.
 Modifications on previously developed land are currently underway and there will be no impact to the surrounding environment or wildlife.
-This work is on track for completion in early 2023.
 In the meantime, a temporary hydrogen supply is being utilized to deliver hydrogen blended natural gas to our customers.

 The Fort Saskatchewan Hydrogen Blending project is intended to be used as stepping-stone into the Canadian hydrogen market, allowing ATCO to demonstrate its abilities in the sector while working through regulatory, commercial, technical, and public engagement requirements.
 Once complete, it will act as a critical building block for our energy future, bringing many benefits to our provincial economy, and above all, our customers.